Amanda's Story

 Nov 27, 1996 – Oct 10, 2012

 Amanda was born on November 27, 1996.
-On that particular year, Vancouver BC got dumped with SOOO much snow.
+And in that particular year, where snow was rare in Vancouver BC, there was lots of it.

 So why did the name stick?
 Here's a conversation between Carol and Amanda...